ClarityNLP/ClarityNLP/docs/developer_guide/apis/nlpql/provider_assert.rst

 Description
 -----------

 Simple task for identifying positive terms that are not hypothethical and related to the subject.
+Read more `here <https://clarity-nlp.readthedocs.io/en/latest/developer_guide/algorithms/term-finder.html#provider-assertion>`_.

 Example